 This site requires the latest version of Adobe Flash Player

-Over the last ten years, I have been slowly evolving my creative process to allow for greater collaboration with the dancers and project designers.
+My starting point is the body.
+I allow for greater collaboration with the dancers and project designers.
 I have shifted my role from a "knowing" director to a collaborator seeking to discover the evolution of ideas.
 I have incorporated a system of critical response and feedback that are now essential for me in the creation of new movement vocabulary and the overall shape of a given work.
 This loose system allows me to invent a new creative process tailored to each work, and a flow of creative intelligence from an entire team.
 The more deeply I observe the creative process, the more mysterious making something from nothing becomes.
-I feel lucky to have these opportunities to immerse in invention, and a remarkable group of collaborators that brings it all together.
+I feel lucky to have these opportunities to immerse in invention, and a remarkable group of collaborators that brings it all together."